3DCdsc/3dcdsc.github.io/docs/gtc.md

 ## Challenge Announcement

+> 22/1/21 Update: We will be accepting submissions from "Introduction to Realtime Web Applications" IAP as well!
+To accommodate for this, we will also be extending the deadline for the GTC submission to **31st Jan**.

 We at 3DC believe in learning through hands-on.
 Therefore, we (optionally) challenge you (and your friends) to **create your own application(s) either during or after the workshop**, and submit them to us!
 Some ideas could be your own e-commerce platform or a club website!
 The best submission will win a **Keychron K2 Wireless Mechanical Keyboard**, while the 10 best submissions will receive $5 GrabFood vouchers!

 ![](imgs/gtc/keychron.webp)